Hans Rosling

 Author, pomologist.

-Olof Eneroth is regarded as groundbreaking in Swedish horticulture and has been called "the father of Swedish Pomology".
+Olof Eneroth is considered a pioneer in Swedish horticulture and has been called "the father of Swedish pomology".

-Eneroth devoted himself in his horticulture for the study of various apple.
-As director of the Swedish Garden association School and its gardens between 1858–1863 worked for the development of garden art and for gardening to be introduced as subject at elementary schools, seminars and agricultural schools.
+In his horticulture, Eneroth devoted himself to the study of different apple varieties.
+As director of the Swedish Horticultural Society's school and its gardens between 1858-1863, he worked for the development of the art of gardening and for the introduction of gardening as a subject at folk schools, seminaries and agricultural schools.

-Eneroth bequeathed a significant amount of money to Stockholm University for the establishment of a professorship in pedagogy.
+Eneroth bequeathed a substantial sum of money to Stockholm University for the establishment of a professorship in pedagogy.

 Burial site: 0115-0818